MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 ![Dialog Structure](media/designing-bots/patterns/fuzzySearch2.png)

-Additionally, search scores indicate the level of confidence for the results of a specific search, enabling a bot to order its results accordingly, or even tailor its communication based upon confidence level.
+Search scores indicate the level of confidence for the results of a specific search, enabling a bot to order its results accordingly, or even tailor its communication based upon confidence level.
-For example, if confidence level is high, the bot may respond with "Here is the event that best matches your search:"
+For example, if confidence level is high, the bot may respond with "Here is the event that best matches your search:".

 ![Dialog Structure](media/designing-bots/patterns/searchScore2.png)